 Divorce can be a very emotionally straining process.
 There are the endless hearings and custody battles that only add to your woes.
 It takes time, like most legal processes, but in the end, it’s like you have a fresh start.
-Unless there’s a murder for hire plot targeting you, commissioned by your former spouse.
+Unless there’s a murder-for-hire plot targeting you, commissioned by your former spouse.
 For fans of true crime, this hypothesis is not a bizarre one.
-A case in point is ‘Dateline: The Eastlake Conspiracy,’ in which an ex-wife and her father intended to get the ex-husband killed.
+A case in point is ‘Dateline: The Eastlake Conspiracy’ and ID’s ‘I Went Undercover: Family Business,’ in which an ex-wife and her father intended to get the ex-husband killed.
 In this article, we take a look at where the latter is now.

 Who is David Metter?

-The intended murder victim was married to Christine Metter, and they even have 4 daughters.
-However, they separated in January of 2009.
-David did refer to her as a good mother but then said that things changed over the course of the divorce.
-At one point in time, his then-teenage daughter missed out on school for an entire month that year.
-Eventually, he won and then sought custody of his other daughters as well.
+The intended murder victim was none other than David Metter, who was not only married to Christine Zombory Metter at one point in time but had also shared four daughters with her.
+They separated in January of 2009.
+David did refer to his once-partner as a good, devoted mother, yet added that things had changed drastically over the course of their divorce.
+In fact, his then-teenage daughter missed out on school for an entire month that year.
+Eventually, the re-married businessman won custody of her and then sought the same for his other daughters as well.

 While the hearings were ongoing, Christine got in touch with an old high school friend of hers in May 2011 named Patrick Sabo.
 She was venting to him about the entire ordeal over Facebook messenger.
 He joked, “Save your money and hire a hitman!
 LMAO.”
 Although she responded, “Lol,” she took it seriously, and contacted Sabo with a dinner invitation.